Pelicer/squad-management/README.md

 # Venturus - 1.0.0, Squad Management Tool

-This project was proposed by Venturus company as a React challange to test my coding skills.
+This project was proposed by Venturus company as a React challenge to test my coding skills.
 Below you will find descriptions of my methods whilst creating this repository as well as a how-to in order to run the project yourself.

 ## Summary